BayesianStatistics/DataScience--Capstone-Project-DrugReviews-Dataset-Insights/README.md

 * Multiclassification of Medical Condition based on Drug Review

 ## Data Source Description
-* Data files: Athens Listing and Calendar Datasets [Athens Airbnb 23/12/2021]http://insideairbnb.com/get-the-data
+* Data files: File drugsCom_all_data.zip is shared via udacity webfile as it is huge and cannot be upload here.
 * Jupyter notebook: Athens_AirBnb_Analysis.ipynb

 ## Library Packages